-Proxies, written ballots, and electronic voting are useful tools for an association that fully understands the differences and mechanics of each method.
-These voting tools each contain their own nuances, which if not followed properly can result in pitfalls.
+Proxies at meetings, written ballots, and electronic voting are useful tools for an association that fully understands the differences and mechanics of each method.
+These voting tools each contain their own nuances, which, if not followed properly, can result in pitfalls.

-Just remember: proxies cannot co-exist with written ballots and electronic voting—it is an either-or proposition.
-The consequence of unauthorized association action has the potential to open an association up to liability and/or invalidate association action, so it is critical that an association work with its attorney to ensure whatever member voting method is selected, complies with the association's governing documents and NC Law.
+Just remember: proxies at meetings cannot co-exist with written ballots and electronic voting—it is an either-or proposition.
+The consequence of unauthorized association action has the potential to open an association up to liability and/or invalidate association action, so it is critical that an association work with its attorney to ensure whatever member voting method is selected complies with the association's governing documents and NC Law.

 © 2023 Ward and Smith, P.A.
 For further information regarding the issues described above, please contact or .